 Contact Hotze Runkle PLLC Today

 The battle against cancer is never easy.
-However, when the drug that is treating you causes life-threatening or permanent problems you didn’t know were potential side effects, you deserve to hold the responsible party accountable for their negligence.
-The dedicated Taxotere lawsuit attorneys at Hotze Runkle PLLC have spent the last several years fighting for the rights of those who have suffered negative side effects from taking Taxotere.
+However, when the drug treating you causes life-threatening or permanent problems you didn’t know were potential side effects, you deserve to hold the responsible party accountable for their negligence.
+The dedicated Taxotere lawsuit attorneys at Hotze Runkle PLLC have spent the last several years fighting for the rights of those who have suffered negative side effects.
 Let us work to recover the compensation you deserve.

 Contact Hotze Runkle PLLC at (800) 763-6155 today to speak to a seasoned Taxotere injury lawyer, or take our online case evaluation quiz to learn whether you might be eligible to file a lawsuit.
 A member of our team will be in touch.